bimalc/trace-hotswap-agent/README.md

 ### To attach the agent while starting the process

-YOu can also pass the agent when starting the target java process instead of attaching to the running java process:
+You can also pass the agent when starting the target java process instead of attaching to the running java process:

 $java -javaagent:target/trace-agent-1.0-SNAPSHOT.jar="isDateLogged:true,dateTimeFormat:YYYY-MM-dd'T'hh:mm" -cp  test-app/target/TestApp-1.0-SNAPSHOT.jar net.test.App